DOM & Browser API Mocking

 }

-Step 2: Bind to test lifecycle hooks
+Step 2: Bind the mock to test lifecycle hooks

 // src/__tests__/geolocation.test.ts